When applying to IHEID, this

 March: get accepted

 When you get the acceptance letter: accept your admission online, via the follow-up system.
 In your acceptance materials, you will find a bill to mail back with a pre-registration fee of CHF 1 000.
 This amount will be deducted from the first semester tuition fees.
-If you are benefiting from a scholarship, you don’t need to pay this; just accept your admission online and you’re all set.
+If you are benefiting from a scholarship, you will still have to pay this as it stands as a solidarity fee.
 Remember that the deadline to pay this pre-registration fee is generally 15 April.

 1st week of April: send off your application for a Swiss visa (if necessary)